joebew42/joebew42.github.io/_posts/2025-05-01-themed-groups.markdown

 - Unlike task forces, **they are bottom-up initiatives**, formed organically and in full autonomy.
 - Their focus is on **practical impact**, and make sure the *sponsoring product team* can do the real work.
 - They are not limited to problem-solving only! **Knowledge sharing and building awareness** are valid and great triggers for their formation.
-- Themed groups **do not require changes in your current organization structure**.
+- Themed groups **do not require any changes to the current structure of an organization**.